Skip to Main Content

 For conferences, webinars, or on-demand education:

-After you complete a program, you will receive a personalized CLE affidavit from the email address [email protected].
-Keep an eye out for this email 7-10 business days after you complete the program.
+After completing a program, you will receive a personalized CLE affidavit from [email protected].
+Keep an eye out for this email 7–10 business days after completing the program.
 Please check your spam or junk folders as these emails sometimes end up there.
-You will need to complete one affidavit for the entire event.
+You will need to complete one attendance verification affidavit for the entire event.
 After completing the affidavit, you will be able to download your certificate(s) of attendance, which will also be emailed to you from [email protected].

 Obtaining Speaker/Instructor Credits

-If you are unclear how speaker credits are issued and reported, please refer to our Faculty Credit Information Guide for more help.
+If you are unclear how speaker credits are issued and reported, please refer to the Faculty Credit Information Guide for more help.

 Credit Reporting